Proceedings of the National Academy of Sciences, India Section B

 Proceedings of the National Academy of Sciences, India Section B: Biological Sciences is a peer-reviewed scientific journal of biological science.
-It is published by Springer on behalf of National Academy of Sciences, India four times a year, and is edited by Amit Ghosh.
+It is published by Springer on behalf of National Academy of Sciences, India four times a year, and its editor-in-Chief is Yogendra Singh.

 Abstracting and indexing

 The journal is abstracted and indexed in the following bibliographic databases:

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 0.96.